niblyx-malnus/tarball/README.md

 To download the example tarball when you have the desk running go to `[your-url]/tarball` e.g. `localhost:8080/tarball` in your browser.

+(this desk also uses `/lib/bind.hoon` to get rid of %eyre binding boilerplate)

 ## Installation
 1. Clone this repo.
 2. Boot up a ship (fakezod or moon or whatever you use).